 If you can't find your business on a directory, then there is normally some 'Add a listing' form.
 Many of these will have a free option and a paid option.
 It is always worth listing as free to begin with, and then weigh up the benefits and costs of getting a paid listing.

 I recommend you add all the details you are being asked for, into a text document, so you can cut and paste into other web directories as well.
 This saves significant time, and also ensures that you are consistent.
 Being consistent with your branding is paramount, the last thing you want is be listed as Miles' Pizza on one directory, and Miles' Pizzeria on another.
+You need to always refer to your pizza business in the right context.

 Many local directories require that your business has a physical address, in order to be listed.
 So if you are an online business, you may need to have a postal address or serviced office address.
 Be mindful listing your home address may mean that it is published on the directory too.
 Just like with your business name, enter all of your contact details in the exact same way for every web directory you get listed on.